 Sample rejection criteria

-Sometimes tests cannot be performed in the laboratory if samples fall short of the quality, volume or other eligibility criteria.
-In these cases, the laboratory may need to reject the samples, and not carry out processing.
+Sometimes tests cannot be performed in the laboratory if samples fall short of the quality, volume or other eligibility criteria such as clear sample labelling.
+In these cases, the potential risk to the patient management is that the laboratory may need to reject the samples, and not carry out processing.

 Summary list for sample rejection